Why Healthcare Is Ransomware's Primary Target

 Ransom Payment: The Legal and Practical Reality

 The U.S. Treasury Department's Office of Foreign Assets Control (OFAC) has designated several ransomware groups as sanctioned entities.
 Paying ransom to a sanctioned group — even unknowingly — can expose your organization to civil penalties regardless of intent.
 Always consult legal counsel before authorizing any payment decision.
-Contact the FBI's Internet Crime Complaint Center (IC3) to report the attack; law enforcement contact does not extend your HIPAA notification deadlines, but may provide access to decryption keys when a ransomware variant has been previously disrupted through law enforcement action.
+Contact the FBI's Internet Crime Complaint Center (IC3) to report the attack; law enforcement contact does not extend your HIPAA notification deadlines, but may provide access to decryption keys when a variant has been disrupted through prior law enforcement action.

 Many ransomware incidents begin not with technical exploitation but with manipulation — a staff member deceived into providing credentials or clicking a malicious link.
 Understanding social engineering tactics is as important as deploying technical defenses.
-Train your team to recognize pretexting calls, urgency-based email fraud, and impersonation of IT staff or vendors requesting password resets — all common against healthcare staff.

 If your practice supports telehealth or has staff working remotely, your attack surface extends well beyond the physical office.
 Remote workers accessing EHR systems over home networks, personal devices connecting to clinical applications, and telehealth platforms with inadequate authentication controls all represent entry points that on-premise security controls cannot address alone.
+Requiring MFA for all remote access and restricting EHR access to managed devices substantially reduces this exposure.

 Frequently Asked Questions